permutationlock/avengl_triangle/README.md

 [musl][2] toolchain like `zig cc` with `-target x86_64-linux-musl` won't work.

-If you are targeting a special system that does have static libraries for window management and OpenGL, e.g. the emulated POSIX environment of [Emscripten][3], options are avaliable to omit locally building and linking GLFW and to link any desired system libraries.
+If you are targeting a special system that has its own GLFW implementation, e.g. the emulated POSIX environment of [Emscripten][3], options are avaliable to omit locally building and linking GLFW and to link any desired system libraries.

 ## Building

-If you are on a Linux machine with `gcc` or `clang` as the system `CC` environment variable, then the build system can be built and run using:
+If you are on a Linux machine with the `CC` environment variable set to either `gcc` or `clang`, then the build system can be compiled using the provided tiny two command `Makefile`.

 ```
 make